Experimental Realization of Device-Independent Quantum Randomness Expansion

-A procedure to realize randomness expansion according to the spot-checking QPE method is given in Box 1.
-The procedure consists of three key steps: parameter assignments, experimental randomness expansion and randomness extraction.
-We begin with taking a sequence of experimental trials as the training set and use it to determine an empirical input-output probability distribution $\nu(CZ)$.
-We then perform an optimization program to obtain the single trial QEF $F(CZ)$, with which we estimate the amount of output randomness per trial by $r_\nu(F,\alpha)= \mathbb{E}_{\nu}(\log_2F(CZ))/(\alpha-1)$, without considering the smoothing parameter and protocol success probability.
-We use the same QEF for each trial.
-For a robust experimental system, learning from the training results, we expect a successful randomness expansion if $r_{\nu}(F,\alpha)$ exceeds the average entropy consumed per trial $r_{\text{in}} = h(q)+2q$ in the subsequent experimental randomness expansion process.
-We then systematically assign the target least amount of randomness to be expanded $k$, $\varepsilon_s, \gamma$, $h$, and the largest allowed number of experimental trials $N$ (see Methods).
-In the subsequent experiment, in each trial the single trial QEF takes a value $F(c_jz_j)$ with a realisation $(c_jz_j)$, and we keep updating a register $G_n$ by multiplying its value with the latest single-trial QEF value.
-Before the experiment, the register $G_n$ is initialized to be $1$.
-We can stop the experiment in advance if the chained QEF value $G_n$ already exceeds the threshold before reaching the $N^{\text{th}}$ trial.
+Before the experiment, we fix the target least amount of near-uniform random bits to be expanded $k_{\text{exp}}$, the smoothing parameter $\varepsilon_h$ involved in randomness expansion, the security parameter $\varepsilon_x$ in randomness extraction, the success threshold $h_s$, the largest allowed number of experimental trials $N$, and a lower bound on the success probability of the protocol $\kappa$ (see Appendix~\ref{sec:ParDet}).
+In the subsequent experiment, in each trial the single trial QEF takes a value $F(c_jz_j)$ with a realization $(c_jz_j)$, we keep updating a register $G_n$ by multiplying its value with the latest single-trial QEF value, where $n$ denotes the trial number.
+Before the experiment, the register $G_n$ is initialized to be $G_0=1$.
+We can stop the experiment in advance if the chained QEF value already exceeds the threshold before reaching the $N$th trial.

 We realize randomness expansion on our upgraded photonic-entanglement distribution platform~\cite{Liu_High_2018,liu2018device,LiPRL2018}.
-In the experimental preparation, we enforce the non-signaling condition by establishing space-like separation between relevant events, achieve a single-photon detection efficiency from creation to detection of $80.50\%$ for Alice and $82.20\%$ for Bob (Appendix~\ref{efficiency}), and measure the CHSH game value $J=0.75088$, which surpasses the classical bound of $J\le0.75$ substantially over our previous results~\cite{Liu_High_2018,liu2018device,LiPRL2018}.
-Under this experimental condition, we determine a ratio of $1-q:q=8375:1\,(q=0.000119)$ for a good randomness expansion result which corresponds to consuming the input entropy at a rate of $r_{\text{in}}=0.00197$ (See Methods).
+A sketch of the experimental setup can be found in Appendix~\ref{Supp:Experiment}.
+In the experimental preparation, we enforce the nonsignaling condition by establishing spacelike separation between the measurement events of Alice and Bob, such that the output $A_i\,(B_i)$ is independent of $Y_i\,(X_i)$.
+We achieve a single-photon detection efficiency from creation to detection of $80.50\%$ for Alice and $82.20\%$ for Bob (see Appendix~\ref{efficiency}), and measure the average CHSH game value $J=0.750 88$, which surpasses the classical bound of $J\le0.75$ substantially over our previous results~\cite{Liu_High_2018,liu2018device,LiPRL2018}.
+Under this experimental condition, we determine a ratio of $1-q:q=8375:1\,(q=0.000 119)$ for a good randomness expansion result which corresponds to consuming the input entropy at a rate of $r_{\text{in}}=0.001 97$ (see Appendix~\ref{app:assign}).
 We operate our experiment with a 4 MHz repetition rate.